 2) Watch Unrest: a Sundance Award-winning documentary created by M.E sufferer Jennifer O’Brea.
 It’s a 90-minute film that’s made waves in the community and marked a crucial turning point in the general public’s understanding of the condition.
-It’s available on UK Netflix, and you can also purchase and download the feature on various platforms by visiting the Unrest Website.
+It’s available on UK Netflix, and you can also purchase and download the feature on various platforms, by visiting the Unrest Website.
 There’s also a 30 minute documentary called M.E and Me currently live on BBC Newsbeat: watch the episode here.

-3) Join in with ‘Go Blue For ME’, the ME Association’s campaign for this year’s M.E Awareness Week.
-The aim is to get more people than ever to ‘Go Blue’ in whatever way they can, to raise awareness of ME: snap an image and use the hashtag #GoBlueForME.
-You can find out more and check out some ideas to get you thinking on the M.E Association’s website.
+3) Join in with ‘Go Blue For ME’, the ME Association’s ongoing campaign for M.E Awareness Week.
+The aim is to get more people than ever to ‘Go Blue’ in whatever way they can, to raise awareness of ME: snap an image and use the hashtag #GoBlue4ME on socials.
+You can find some ideas for going blue thinking on the M.E Association’s website.

 4) My lovely friend Anna is the mastermind behind the annual Blue Sunday tea party for M.E.
 Consider joining in with a Blue Sunday event online: tea and cake for a good cause!
 Find out more about this year’s event on Anna’s page.